 “This has been synthesised into a simple developmental model of emotional development, where the task of the therapeutic community is to recreate a network of close relationships much like a family, in which deeply ingrained behavioural patterns, negative cognitions and adverse emotions can be re-learned”.
 (Association of Therapeutic Communities).

-The therapy comprises of an introduction group (six sessions over 12 weeks), the main therapy group (one day per week for 12 months), and a voluntary peer support group for people when they leave therapy.
+The therapy comprises of an introduction group (six sessions), the main therapy group (one day per week for 12 months), and a voluntary peer support group for people when they leave therapy.

 To be eligible to join the democratic therapeutic community you must have a diagnosis of borderline personality disorder, or experience at least five of the following symptoms: